MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/simulate-errors-for-your-own-app.md

 1. Update the `pluginPath` to `~appFolder/plugins/dev-proxy-plugins.dll`.
 1. Locate the `RetryAfterPlugin` plugin in the `plugins` array.
 1. Update the `pluginPath` to `~appFolder/plugins/dev-proxy-plugins.dll`.
-1. In a terminal, change the working directory to your project folder.
+1. In a command prompt, change the working directory to your project folder.
 1. Enter `devproxy --config-file devproxyrc.json` and press <kbd>Enter</kbd> to start Dev Proxy using your configuration file.
 1. Send a request to the JSON Placeholder API from the command line and view the output.
 1. Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to safely stop Dev Proxy.